Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: EXPERIMENTS

-We highlight the increasing difficulties in these tasks as multiple bottlenecks have to be overcome: First, the agent has to pick up the object.
+We highlight the increasing difficulties in these tasks: First, the agent has to pick up the object.
 Second, it cannot tip the cup over when moving the object.
 Finally, it has to match the object precisely with the opening.
-The risk of tipping over the cup makes the tasks significantly harder and mimics a kind of safety requirements, e.g., when the robot manipulates fragile objects like glasses.
-A proper learning scheme should then avoid making those expensive mistakes.
-This is however, not considered in traditional setups where the object is placed into a fixture \cite{multiview}.
+The risk of tipping over the cup makes the tasks significantly harder and correspond to a kind of safety requirements, e.g., fragile things are not allowed to be knocked over when the robot is operating.
+A proper learning scheme should avoid making those expensive mistakes.